steemit/condenser/src/app/help/en/welcome.md

 Payouts are made 7 days after the post/comment is created.
 You can claim your rewards in your wallet after 7 days.

-The payments may fluctuate (up and down) until the final payment is reached.
+The projected payments may fluctuate (up and down) until the final payment amount is reached.

 Payments for posts are split between the author (at least 75%) and the curators (up to 25%).

-The author reward is paid 50% in Steem Power, and 50% in liquid STEEM/SBD.
+The author reward is paid 50% in Steem Power and 50% in liquid STEEM/SBD by default.

 Authors also have the option to decline payout, or be paid in 100% Steem Power!

 <a href="#Table_of_Contents">^</a>
 ### <span id="Reputation">Reputation</span>

-A reputation score is one way Steemit measures the amount of value you have brought to the community.
+A reputation score is one way that Steemit measures the amount of value you have brought to the community.

 The higher the number, the more weighted votes an account has earned.